Put Together

 • Scheduling temple visits during the 2-6pm storm window

 June is full monsoon season in Bangkok.
-TMD climate data: afternoons at 34°C, mornings at 26°C, humidity 75%, 13 rain days, 198mm rainfall.
+TMD readings, checked against NOAA NCEI's global climate normals, put afternoons at 34°C / 93°F, mornings at 26°C / 79°F, humidity 75%, 13 rain days, 198mm rainfall.
 Unlike May, June rain is more consistent — some days rain most of the day, other days see two separate thunderstorms.
 The dressing math doesn't change from May: covered shoulders and knees for temples, loose breathable fabrics for humidity, slip-on shoes for constant shoe-off protocol, quick-dry everything.
 What shifts in June: your rain jacket becomes primary gear instead of backup, waterproof-treated shoes earn their keep, and planning around the 2-6pm storm window becomes essential.
 Bangkok locals adapt calmly — 7-Eleven sells ¥500 umbrellas citywide, malls become the mid-afternoon default, and tuk-tuks wait out storms under awnings.
 Visitors should plan indoor activity (Chatuchak Market is covered; MBK and EmQuartier are full malls; Siam Paragon houses world-class food court) for afternoon storm window.

 Your rain jacket becomes primary gear instead of backup, waterproof-treated shoes earn their keep, and planning around the 2-6pm storm window becomes essential.